-"Accessory dwelling unit".
-An interior, attached, or detached residential structure that is used in connection with, or that is accessory to, a single dwelling unit.
+"Accessory dwelling unit" means an interior, attached, or detached residential structure that is used in connection with, or that is accessory to, a single dwelling unit.

 "Accessory dwelling unit" means a 750 square foot or smaller dwelling unit located on the same lot as a single-family dwelling and rented for periods of thirty consecutive calendar days or more.
-[As amended by Ordinance No. 15-689-O-2/10/15]
+[As amended by Ordinance No. 15-689-O 2/10/15]

-"Accessory structure" means a detached subordinate structure, other than accessory dwelling units, the use of which is clearly incidental to that of the existing principal building and is located on the same lot with the principal building.
+"Accessory structure" means a detached subordinate structure, other than accessory dwelling units, the use of which is clearly incidental to that of the existing principal building and City of Columbia City Development Code is located on the same lot with the principal building.
 See also "Structure."
 [As amended by Ordinance 16-698-O 12/18/16]